WilcoPartsUnlimited/Parts-Unlimited-fTohm/backend/README.md

 ## Getting started

+First, install the dependencies of the project by running `npm i`.

+Next, run `export MONGODB_URI=mongodb://127.0.0.1:27017`, so that the server would be able to connect to your local database.

-To start the app use: `yarn dev` from the backend directory.
+Finally, start the app by running `yarn dev`.

 Make sure your DB is up and running.